celestiaorg/docs/nodes/consensus-node.md

 ### Option 1: Block sync

-By default, a consensus node will sync using block sync; that is request, validate and execute every block up to the head of the blockchain.
+By default, a consensus node will sync using block sync; which will request, validate and execute every block up to the head of the blockchain.
 This is the most secure mechanism yet the slowest (taking up to days depending on the height of the blockchain).